Tasks To Do Now To Prepare For The Holidays

-When it comes to just about everything, both Bridget and I are hardcore type-A girls all that way.
-So it shouldn’t be a surprise that we’re usually planning for the holidays waaaay in advance.
-In fact, this year we shot our Christmas card photos in September.
-Yes, we’re a tad crazy.
+When it comes to just about everything, I’m very type-A all the way.
+So it shouldn’t surprise you that I’m usually planning for the holidays well in advance.
+In fact, we shot our Christmas card photos in early September.
+Here’s a sneak peek…

 How to Prepare for the Holidays Now